superwebpros/playwrightbackendapp/apps/playmakers/README.md

-# @superwebpros/testsuite
+# @superwebpros/ts-playmakers

 #### Description

-This is a library for automated testing designed to facilitate the writing and execution of tests using Playwright and Jest.
+This project contains the Playwright tests for the Playmakers project.
+It is a client project that is part of the TestSuite library, which is a collection of Playwright tests for all client projects.

 ## Project Documentation: TestSuite